ryanaleksander/artnet-pytorch/README.md

 [TODO]

 ## FAQ
-**Q: Is this a faithful implementation of the paper?**

-A: I've tried to implement the proposed approach as faithfully as possible.
-However, I had to disable the Square operation within the Relation branch as it's been causing the output to go to infinity.
-The performance without this squaring step doesn't seem to suffer, so for now, I'll keep it that way.

 **Q. Have you tested the code on any standard datasets?**

 A. As of now, no. I've been having trouble downloading the Kinetic dataset in full, so I've only been able to test the code on a few categories.
 I'll provide the full testing statistics as soon as possible.